Thrombocytopenic Disorders

 What platelet counts are typically associated with increased bleeding risk?

 Bleeding risk usually does not occur until the platelet count falls below 50-100 x 109/L. Major bleeding due to thrombocytopenia generally does not occur until the platelet count is <20 x 109/L. If there is platelet dysfunction or if antiplatelet medications are present, bleeding can occur at higher platelet counts than these thresholds.
+It is important to note that normal platelet counts vary among populations, so these ranges are approximations rather than fixed values.
+Consequently, there is no consensus on a platelet count that guarantees no risk of bleeding.

 Can primary immune thrombocytopenia be diagnosed by a specific laboratory test?